hashicorp/terraform-provider-aws/website/docs/d/mq_broker_instance_type_offerings.html.markdown

 # Data Source: aws_mq_broker_instance_type_offerings

 Provides a list of availability zones that can deploy an MQ Broker with specified criteria.
 Availability zones are based on the current active region.
+If no availability zones can support the criteria given, an error will be thrown.

 ## Example Usage